mkoprek/ansible-role-composer/README.md

 Composer Ansible Role
 =========
 Role for install composer package manager

 Requirements
 ------------

-- `php` - MUST be installed.
-Role mkoprek.phpfpm is strongly recommended.
-- `git` - MUST be installed
+- `php` - MUST be installed for run composer.
+You can use `mkoprek.phpfpm` role for install it.

 Role Variables
 --------------
 All defaults variables are available in defaults/main.yml:

 ```yaml